-An F-1 nonimmigrant student seeking off-campus employment authorization due to severe economic hardship resulting from the crises in Cameroon must demonstrate to the DSO that this employment is necessary to avoid severe economic hardship.
-A DSO who agrees that a nonimmigrant student should receive such employment authorization must recommend an application approval to USCIS by making a recommendation in SEVIS and entering information in the remarks field of the SEVIS student record.
+An F-1 nonimmigrant student seeking off-campus employment authorization due to severe economic hardship resulting from the current situation in Afghanistan must demonstrate to the DSO that this employment is necessary to avoid severe economic hardship.
+A DSO who agrees that a nonimmigrant student should receive such employment authorization must recommend an application approval to USCIS by entering information in the remarks field of the student's SEVIS record.
 The authority to collect this information is in the SEVIS collection of information currently approved by the Office of Management and Budget (OMB) under OMB Control Number 1653-0038.